 A collectible card game in the vein of Magic: The Gathering, Blizzard Entertainment’s Hearthstone is a fast-paced take on the genre, designed for the mobile era.
 Players construct decks of 30 cards and use them to battle other players for prizes and glory.
 Hearthstone draws on lore and characters from Blizzard’s Warcraft franchise, so fans of games like World of Warcraft can expect to see familiar faces.
-In addition, there are eight classes to choose from (based on classes from WoW), and each class has its own unique power to use in games, as well as cards that only they have access to.
+In addition, there are nine classes to choose from (based on classes from WoW), and each class has its own unique power to use in games, as well as cards that only they have access to.
 This makes it easy for new players to build decks with a strong sense of identity.

 Blizzard periodically releases new content for the game, and Hearthstone has rapidly built up a large community since its release.
 New players need not find the game daunting, as there are plenty of fan-made resources to learn about the game, including our own guide for beginners.

 Game Dev Story ($2)

 Have you ever wanted to experience the soul-destroying grind of working in the video game industry without having to put in the 70 hour work weeks required?
 Now you can, with Game Dev Story!
 GDS puts you in the role of owner of a video game developer.
 You must hire (and even fire) employees, balance budgets, and try to ship the best products you can.
 You might even win some game of the year awards!
 The gaming industry is perilous, however, and life may throw you some humorous curveballs.
 Fans of management sims will find none better than Game Dev Story on the app store.

 Tower defense games seem particularly suited to mobile devices.
 Gameplay is moderately-paced and focuses more on strategy than on quick reflexes.
 It is perfect, then, that one of the most polished and just plain fun tower defense games is available on the app store.